STACKS API Guide

 Each API key has a configurable rate limit (default: 60 requests per minute).

-When rate limited, the API returns 429 Too Many Requests.
-Back off and retry after a short delay.
+When rate limited, the API returns 429 Too Many Requests with a Retry-After header.
+Back off and retry after the specified delay.

 Endpoints